A Brief Blog in Response to Donald Trump

 Tennant Creek, Australia

 Tennant Creek is a small town situated in a vast expanse of outback.
 It literally sits at the edge of the dry, red earth climate of central Australia and the tropical top end of the Northern Territories.
 Just a few miles south of Tennant Creek (500 kilometers north of Alice Springs, the center; 1000 kilometers south of Darwin on the coast of the top end), the landscape is suddenly different.
 The termite hills are higher.
 The air is denser.
 Its hotter.
-And its flat.
-I was invited to teach a staff support day here by a friend of a friend, who was also organizing a similar workshop in Alice Springs.
+And its flat. antabuse get I was invited to teach a staff support day here by a friend of a friend, who was also organizing a similar workshop in Alice Springs.
 I chose to do this workshop over returning to New York City for the annual Dance Movement Therapy Conference at which I was to participate in several significant (and quite possibly “career enhancing”) opportunities.
-I debated for a moment, but …
+I debated for a …

 Posted in 2010-2015, Blog | Comments Off on Tennant Creek, Australia